SanjidHossain/Python-Project-Cow-Price-prediction/README.md

 # Python-Project-Cow-Price-prediction

 This repository contains code for analyzing cow prices based on their weight and color.
 The code performs data preprocessing, exploratory data analysis, and generates a scatter plot to visualize the relationship between weight and price.
+It also predicts prices using Linear regression

 ## Results